-The Polytechnic Institute was made a university-level school in 1908 and renamed the Technological University of Finland.
-The school moved to Otaniemi step by step since 1955.
+The Polytechnic Institute was made a university-level school and renamed the Technological University of Finland in 1908.
+The school began moving its activities to Otaniemi in 1955.

 Aalto University School of Science and Technology was divided into four new schools of technology as of January 1st, 2011.
 The new schools were formed of the former university faculties of TKK.

 Teaching and research at the Helsinki University of Tecnology since 1849

 Engineering education began in Finland in the first half of the 19th century as part of Government measures to modernise the economy of this small grand duchy on the northern periphery of Europe.
 Teaching began at the Technical School of Helsinki on January 15, 1849, in the house of master upholsterer Litonius' in the very centre of town.